Hiking with the Hill People in the Scenic Sapa Region | Vietnam

 May 09, 2014

 Anytime you find your way to the world's largest Buddhist temple in the world, you feel like toasting your kismet for bringing you there.
-Just the mere fact of stepping foot on a structure built with oozing creativity dating back to the 9th century, is already a significant moment for myself.
+Just the mere fact of stepping foot on a structure built with stunning craftmanship and creativity dating back to the 9th century, is already a significant moment for myself.
 Borobudur is the primary reason why I journeyed to the city of Yogyakarta—which at the time was my longest train ride—from Jakarta.
 It was one of those place forever etched in my mind as something I must see.

 Levy Amosin at Borobudur Yogyakarta Indonesia